-- (c) Financial risk management (continued) - (iv) Market risk
+(c) Financial risk management (continued)

+(iv) Market risk

-Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Group's income or the value of its holding of financial instruments.
+Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates, equity and debt security prices will affect the Group's income or the value of its holding of financial instruments.
 Further details of the Group's policies in relation to this risk are included under Other Market Price Risk below.